nasa/cumulus-api/content/stats.md

 Retrieve metrics over various time periods, to produce a histogram for dashboards.

+Retrieve metrics to produce a histogram using a different version of the API

 Accepts the following query parameters, _in addition to_ the regular filter parameters:

 | query string parameter | description |